milesj/shapeshifter/README.md

 > Extra metadata will be passed as an object to the `Schema` instance,
 > if `--schemas` is passed on the command line.

+> Schematics with no `resourceName` defined will be omitted from the final output.

 #### Imports